Sgt. John Elmer Hobbs Jr.

 four foot wide aisle ran down the center of each

 barracks.
-In each barracks, were eighteen
+In each barracks, were eighteen bays

-put in a bay.
+night.
 Each cage held two POWs.

 After he was